Packing your clothes and camera is not the only thing that you should think about. . .

 - A protection scheme or trust fund for any payments you make in advance.

 Contrast this with booking with the growing number of travel suppliers from airlines to online travel agents who circumvent or disregard the law:

-If you book with a company without the financial protection that is required in the UK, everything may go very well and you could have a terrific trip.
-Again, it may well be cheaper than booking with a bonded and licensed company.
-In fact, it really should be substantially cheaper – as you are forgoing a considerable safeguard.
+If you book with an OTA (online travel company) without the financial protection that is required in the UK, everything may go very well and you could have a terrific trip.
+Again, it may well be slightly cheaper than booking with a bonded and licensed company.
+But in fact, it really should be substantially cheaper – as you are foregoing a considerable safeguard.

 And if you have booked a combination of accommodation and transport, then it is a legal requirement that there be financial protection in place.
 This is what all those dreary logos and acronyms that tour operators plaster all over their material is all about.